 As a team we probably use landing pages 95% of the time.

 There are a couple of occasions when I do direct link.
-At the time of this writing I have a nice $200 a day direct link campaign cruising along.

 - Sometimes when we are testing an offer